-Some people try to make up for these symptoms by increasing their intake of sugar and caffeine.
+Some people try to make up for these symptoms by increasing their sugar and caffeine intake.
 However, experts recommend you avoid doing this.
-The central reason for these symptoms is poor nutrient stores, which is not fixed by empty calories from sugar and caffeine.
-In addition, you can become dependent on sugar and caffeine, switching a problem with drinking to a problem with sugar and caffeine.
+The central reason for these symptoms is poor nutrient stores, which are not fixed by empty calories from sugar and caffeine.
+In addition, you can become dependent on sugar and caffeine, switching from a drinking problem to a sugar and caffeine problem.
 Having too much sugar and caffeine in the diet can also lead to symptoms or issues like:

 - Feeling tired

 Processed foods are common in modern diets but harm the body.
 Excess processed foods can lead to weight gain, elevated blood pressure and increased risk of heart disease, diabetes and cancer.
 When consumed after an evening of drinking, processed foods can exacerbate these negative effects.